 How to look up my immunization records from a state immunization registry?

-- If you were immunizted in Washington State, you may be able to get your a copy of your immunizations from the WA State Department of Health website or call 1-866-397-0337, option 5.
+- If you were immunized in Washington State, you may be able to get a copy of your immunizations from the WA State Department of Health website or call 1-866-397-0337, option 5.

 - If you were immunized in another state, visit the CDC web page to locate your state health department.